Skip to content

 • Missed shots:

 • If a player rebounds the ball, the chance ends when the ball is first touched by a potential rebounder.
-The next chance starts at the same frame.
+The next chance starts one frame later.

 • If the ball goes out of bounds (even if touched first), the chance ends when the ball goes out of bounds and the clock stops.
 The next chance starts following the inbounds timing above.

 • If a loose ball foul occurs before the rebound is secured, the chance ends when the clock stops.
-The next chance starts at the same frame and ends one frame later, effectively creating a chance that only includes the foul.
+The next chance starts one frame later and lasts for one frame, effectively creating a chance that only includes the foul.
 (We do this because in theory, a loose ball foul on a rebound like this is a scoring opportunity if the fouled team happened to be in the bonus.)
 The chance after that starts following the inbound rules above, or free throw rules noted below.

 • Blocked shots are treated like shots hitting the rim, with the same timing logic applying afterward.